 When we use a Commonwealth Simple Grant Agreement, you must submit reports in line with the grant agreement.
 You may be required to report on:

 - progress against agreed project - expenditure of the grant

-The amount of detail you provide in your reports should be relative to the size and complexity of the grant and the grant amount.
+The amount of detail you provide in your reports should be relative to the size and complexity of the grant amount.

 Other Reports